 OSU is taking steps to keep our campuses safe.
-We are actively working with the Tulsa Health Department and Oklahoma State Department of Health to stay updated on the status and spread of the coronavirus (COVID-19).
+We are actively working with the Tulsa Health Department and Oklahoma State Department of Health to stay updated on the status of the coronavirus (COVID-19).

 Is campus open?